Reebok’s marketing pitch: Pure performance.

 SHOES SIMILAR TO THE REEBOK RUN FAST PRO

-Though we could have easily clubbed the Run Fast Pro with other flats such as the New Balance Hanzo or Saucony Type A9, that wouldn’t be a just comparison.
+Though we could have easily clubbed the Run Fast Pro with other flats such as the New Balance Hanzo or Saucony Type A9, that wouldn’t be a fair comparison.
 The ride quality is a differentiator, and so is the weight.
 However, if you prefer to explore options, this is a good guide to read.

 The adidas adizero sub 2 is the RFP’s closest competitor – if you call it that at all – since adidas is Reebok’s parent company.
 The sub 2 has a minimal adios-inspired upper over a Boost midsole, so both the Reebok and adidas racer derive their cushioning from non-EVA midsoles.